EleonoreMizo/chickendream/README.md

 * Alasdair Newson, Julie Delon, Bruno Galerne, *A Stochastic Film Grain Model for Resolution-Independent Rendering*, Computer Graphics Forum, Wiley, 2017, https://hal.archives-ouvertes.fr/hal-01520260
 * Alasdair Newson, Noura Faraj, Julie Delon, Bruno Galerne, *Realistic Film Grain Rendering*, Image Processing On Line 7, 2017, pp. 165–183, https://www.ipol.im/pub/art/2017/192

-Warning: the algorithm is very slow and can take several seconds for a single FHD frame.
+Warning: the algorithm is very slow and can take several seconds (multi-threaded) for a single FHD frame.

 The generated grain is quite significant, but you can blend the output with the input picture to attenuate the effect.

+Main differences with the original algorithm:
+* Sampling of the gaussian filter is done with a quasirandom sequence instead of pure random points.
+This should give a better uniformity.
+* Option: rectangular single-pixel filter instead of the gaussian filter
+* The formula calculating lambda from the grain size standard deviation has been fixed and should not cause any brightness issues anymore.
+* For large lambda (high luminance), the Poisson-distributed random variable generation uses an approximation instead of the inverse transform sampling which becomes slow and inaccurate.

 # Compilation